 Nyoho-san, Stream 2 and Stream 3 Overnight Hike

-Our Stream 2 and Stream 3 students, accompanied by a teacher, embarked on another exciting adventure this month to Mount Nyoho, a 2.483 meter tall mountain located near Nikko city, in Tochigi prefecture.
+Our Stream 2 and Stream 3 students, embarked on another exciting adventure this month to Mount Nyoho, a 2.483 meter tall mountain located near Nikko city, in Tochigi prefecture.
 This trip was proposed and initially designed by Stream 3 students who have received training to assess routes and suggest trips to the Outdoor Education program.
-In terms of planning, the team, including a faculty member, gathered and discussed different factors, such as weather conditions, the type of terrain, distance and vertical gain, escape routes and phone signal, to then finalize the route that they would hike and its respective backup plans.
+In terms of planning, the team, gathered and discussed different factors, such as weather conditions, the type of terrain, distance and vertical gain, escape routes and phone signal, to then finalize the route that they would hike and its respective backup plans.
 Students hiked a total distance of 26km, an ascent of 800m in the first day and a descent of 1,400m on the second day.
 During the hike, students had the chance to exercise their acquired technical skills and make thoughtful decisions.
 After conquering the peak of Mount Nyoho, students hiked down to the famous Nikko City, and had the chance to visit the iconic Toshogu Shrine and a local onsen!